Quraysh Ali Lansana facts for kids

 Lansana grew up in the African Methodist Episcopal Church, but changed his name to Quraysh Ali after converting to Islam in 1993, and adopted the last name Lansana upon marriage to now ex-wife Emily Hooper in 1996.
 He practiced Islam until 1999, later also turning to African faiths such as Yoruba and attending Trinity United Church of Christ in Chicago.

-He decided to return to school in 1996, earning his B.A. in African American Studies at Chicago State University where Gwendolyn Brooks was his mentor.
+He returned to school in 1996, earning his B.A. in African American Studies at Chicago State University where Gwendolyn Brooks was his mentor.
 Lansana holds an M.F.A. in creative writing from New York University.

 Teaching career